Annual Report 2022

 Migrants

-Following its 2021 report The Torture Roads, the OMCT’s Working Group on Migration and Torture in Africa has continued documenting human rights violations against migrants at borders and detention facilities across the continent and worked for their protection.
+Following the release of its report titled Torture Roads in 2021, the OMCT Working Group on Migration and Torture in Africa has continued documenting human rights violations committed against migrants at border crossings and in detention centers across the continent, while actively working to protect them.

-In this regard an online advocacy meeting was organised with the Special Rapporteur on the human rights of migrants with 30 civil society organisations (CSOs) from the continent.
-The Group also monitored the death of over 23 migrants at the Morocco and Spain border and called for investigations.
-After two years of documentation, the Group joined other NGOs to submit a complaint against the Republic of Niger before the Court of Justice of the Economic Community of West African States (ECOWAS) Court of Justice for the violation of migrants’ rights on its territory.
+As part of this project, we organized an online advocacy meeting attended by the UN Special Rapporteur on the Human Rights of Migrants and 30 civil society organizations (CSOs) from across the continent.
+The group also documented the deaths of more than 23 migrants at the Morocco-Spain border and called for the initiation of investigations.
+After two years of documentation efforts, the group, together with other NGOs, filed a complaint against the Republic of Niger before the Court of Justice of the Economic Community of West African States (ECOWAS) for violating the rights of migrants within its territory.

 Millions dream of a better future, only a few make it to their destination